Medically reviewed on May 18, 2018

 Ritonavir liquid contains alcohol and propylene glycol, and should not be used by pregnant women or premature babies.

-Tell your doctor if you become pregnant.
-HIV can be passed to your baby if you are not properly treated during pregnancy.
-Take all of your HIV medicines as directed to control your infection.
-Your name may be listed on a pregnancy registry to track any effects of ritonavir on your pregnancy or the baby.
+Tell your doctor if you become pregnant, and use your medications properly to control your infection.
+HIV can be passed to your baby if the virus is not controlled during pregnancy.
+Your name may be listed on a registry to track any effects of antiviral medicine on the baby.

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 How should I take ritonavir?